Can I Live A Fulfilled Life?

 In the final stanzas of her poem, Oliver lands squarely on this not-so-obvious truth, especially as it pertains to her life as an artist:

-There is a thing in me still dreams of trees, I would it were not so, but so it is.
+There is a thing in me still dreams of trees,

 But let it go.
 Homesick for moderation,